motif-project/motif-node-docker/readme.md

 - **Docker**: Installed and configured.
 Please refer to [docker installation guide](https://docs.docker.com/engine/install/)
 - **Docker Compose**: Installed and configured.
 Please refer to [docker installation guide](https://docs.docker.com/engine/
 - **Bitcoin Node**:
   - Access to a full Bitcoin Node with transaction indexing enabled.
-(Optional: Run a Bitcoin Node using Docker.
-Follow the [official guide](https://hub.docker.com/r/bitcoin/bitcoin) or [install without docker.](https://bitcoin.org/en/full-node)).
-Ensure That the `.bitcoin.conf` file has `signet=1` and `index=1` values.
-  - Access to a standalone Bitcoin Node with only the Bitcoin wallet running (not connected to the BTC chain).
+This setup runs the Bitcoin Signet node in docker container.
+It also creates two wallets named `motifOnline` and `motifOnline`.
+The names of these wallets can be changed in the [btc_entrypoint.sh]() file.

 - **Ethereum Holesky server**:
     - Access to ethereum Holesky server. you can either deploy your own node or use infura, alchemy or anyother such service.

 ---

 ## Configuration

-### 1. BTC Offline wallet setup
+### 1.1 BTC Offline wallet setup

-We recommend using an instance of [bitcoin-core] (https://bitcoin.org/en/releases/27.0/) configured in the Offline signing wallet mode.The Bitcoin Core wallet is the preferred choice because it enables clients to utilize external signers and boasts a long-standing, rigorously tested codebase.
+We recommend using an instance of [bitcoin-core] (https://bitcoin.org/en/releases/27.0/) configured in the Offline signing wallet mode.
+The Bitcoin Core wallet is the preferred choice because it enables clients to utilize external signers and boasts a long-standing, rigorously tested codebase.

 For ensuring wallet security, it is strongly recommended to use a separate host system with atleast 4 GB RAM and 2 GB available storage space.
 The system should be completely disconnected from all public networks (internet, tor, wifi etc.).
 The `offline` wallet host is not required to download or synchronize blockchain data.

 The offline wallet should be setup as a server as part of a secured private network where, the wallet is only accessible through a designated rpc connection with `btc-oracle`.
-To ensure the integrity and security of the data, only `TLS` based rpc connection should be allowed between `btc-oracle` and the offline wallet node.

-### 1.1 Installation
+### 1.2 Installation

 Download and install the bitcoin binaries according to your operating systemfrom the official [Bitcoind Core registry](https://bitcoincore.org/bin/bitcoin-core-27.0/).
 All programs in this guide are compatible with version `27.0`.

-### 1.2 Configuration
+### 1.3 Configuration
 `bitcoind` instance can be configured by using a `bitcoin.conf` file.
 In `Linux` based systems the file is found in `/home/<username>/.bitcoin`.
+In our docker setup you can make changes in this `bitcoin.conf` file and these settings will be reflected in the docker container when the docker container is build.
+It is suggested that you update `rpcuser` and `rpcpassword`, used for rpc connection.

 A sample configuration file with recommended settings is as follows
 ```shell